Best daily deals

 It’s still small enough to fit in your bag and comes with a string, though I’d recommend swapping it out for some paracord.

-Down the back of the speaker is where you’ll find the power and Bluetooth pairing button as well as the USB-C input for charging the speaker up.
+Down the back of the speaker is where you’ll find the power and Bluetooth pairing buttons and the USB-C input for charging the speaker up.
 Both buttons here have lights around them for when the speaker is on and connected to a source device.
-It’s a useful feature that I wish was also used on the playback buttons built into the fabric.
-While it’s easy enough to figure out which button is which thanks to the slightly protruding away from the fabric, I feel like they would be much easier to use in low light situations if they lit up or were at least painted a different color.
-While I enjoy the black-on-black look I think having the buttons be white or some other vivid color that pops off the speaker would help with legibility.
+It’s a helpful feature that I wish was also used on the playback buttons built into the fabric.
+While it’s easy enough to figure out which button is which, thanks to the slightly protruding from the fabric, I feel like they would be much easier to use in low light situations if they lit up or were painted a different color.
+While I enjoy the black-on-black look, having the buttons be white or some other vivid color that pops off the speaker would help with legibility.

-I’m nitpicking here because the JBL Flip 5 is built about as good as a $100 USD speaker meant for your next adventure can be.
-There’s a small loop built into the speaker that comes with a string so you can hang it from things like branches or even showerheads.
-Pro tip: if you pick one of these up I would recommend ditching the cheap shoelace string and replacing it with some strong and cheap paracord that can come in handy in emergency situations while hiking.
+I’m nitpicking here because the JBL Flip 5 is about as good as a $100 USD speaker meant for your next adventure can be.
+A small loop built into the speaker comes with a string so you can hang it from things like branches or showerheads.
+Pro tip: If you pick one of these up, I would recommend ditching the cheap shoelace string and replacing it with some strong and cheap paracord that can come in handy in emergency situations while hiking.

 JBL Flip 5 on a wooden table with multitool and watch

-The design of the speaker hasn’t changed much from the JBL Flip 4.
-The Flip 5 is still cylindrical in shape and isn’t heavy at all weighing in at just 540 grams.
+The speaker’s design hasn’t changed much from the JBL Flip 4.
+The Flip 5 is still cylindrical in shape and isn’t heavy at all, weighing just 540 grams.
 Sticking this speaker in the water bottle pocket of any backpack would be a perfect fit.
-Another underappreciated thing about the Flip series is that they come in a bunch of different colors so whether you want teal, all-black, or even pink you can find one for you.
+Another underappreciated thing about the Flip series is that they come in a bunch of different colors, so whether you want teal, all-black, or even pink, you can find one for you.

 How do you control the JBL Flip 5?

-You get the standard playback buttons like the volume up or volume down buttons designated by the plus and minus signs, respectively.
-Then there’s the play/pause button which will let you pause tracks or skip to the next song if you double-tap it.
+You get the standard playback buttons, such as the volume up or volume down buttons designated by the plus and minus signs, respectively.
+Then there’s the play/pause button, which will let you pause tracks or skip to the next song if you double-tap it.

 Should you download the JBL Portable app?